Simplifying Multi-Cloud Observability With Open Source

 Observability

 Observability is the bread and butter of any service.
-They answer if we are reaching our SLAs and SLOs, and how is the user experience.
+It answers questions such as, "Are we reaching our SLAs and SLOs?" and, "How is the user experience?"
 At its core, observability consists of three building blocks: metrics, logs, and traces.

-- Metrics - Provides the numerical measure of the current state of the system
+- Metrics – Provide the numerical measure of the current state of the system

-- Logs - Gives stack trace or any other metadata required for debugging the system
+- Logs – Give stack trace or any other metadata required for debugging the system

 - Traces – Provide the entire lifecycle of a request in a distributed microservice architecture